shramanpaul/Todo-App/README.md

 It took me 3 days to complete this project

 ## Deployement
-1. The backend is deployed locally using mongo compass for now but will change it using mongo atlas later
+1. The site is deployed on AWS using a static IP.
+2. The backend is deployed on Mongo Atlas

 # Hope you like it...